 Learning & professional development

 Anna has been involved in research and leading professional development for artists with teachers, health professionals and others since she left teaching in 1992.
+She is currently working with LWDWTraining UK on courses which encourage reflection on how to live life fully, while planning and preparing for the end of life.
 Anna offers bespoke professional development and facilitation.
-Recent clients include: a youth and exchange project with young people in Dorset and Srebrenica with Opera Circus http://www.operacircus.co.uk, mentoring with Helium Arts, Dublin http://www.helium.ie; Dorset County Hospital and schools and local authorities across the UK.
-From 1992 – 2004 Anna was an associate of the London International Festival of Theatre (LIFT) where, with colleague Tony Fegan, she developed innovatory professional development initiatives including: LIFT Teacher Forum & Animarts Action Research.
+Recent clients include: a youth and exchange project with young people in Dorset and Srebrenica with Opera Circus https://www.operacircusuk.com mentoring with Helium Arts, Dublin http://www.helium.ie; Dorset County Hospital and schools and local authorities across the UK.
+From 1992 – 2004 Anna was an associate of LIFT where, with colleague Tony Fegan, she developed innovatory professional development initiatives including: LIFT Teacher Forum & Animarts Action Research.
 She is a regular contributor to conferences and seminars.

 Taking Up Space

 Co-devised the Taking Up Space Manifesto outlining the primary principles of relational arts practice in formal and informal social and civic settings.

 2004 – 2013